Dataenthusiast23/LITA_CAPSTONE_PROJECT/README.md

 # LITA_CAPSTONE_PROJECT
 Customer Data - This is where you find the documentation of my Capstone Project with the Incubator Hub.
-### Project Title: Customer Segmentation for Suscriptipon Service
+### Project Title: Customer Segmentation for Subscription Service

 [Project Overview](#project-overview)